SystemsGenetics/KINC/docs/analytics.rst

 Export Expression Matrix
 ------------------------

 The Export Expression Matrix analytic takes an EMX object and converts it to a plain-text expression matrix.
-The output file will have each row on a line, each value separated by whitespace, and the first row and column containing the row names and column names, respectively.
 Elements which are NAN in the expression matrix are written as the given NAN token ("NA" by default).

 .. code:: bash